'Southern Charm' Star Craig Conover Has Passed The Bar!

 And many fans are coming down firmly on #teamCraig, saying that he seems to be one of the few Southern Charm cast members working hard.

 “OMG I’m so proud of him!!!
 I am so sick of all those privileged little wimps trying to make him feel like he’s not good enough!
 Craig, be true to yourself and never act like them you are so much better than they are!
 Don’t get a big head like them!
-You have the world in the palm of your hand and good looking on top of it! ????
+You have the world in the palm of your hand and good looking on top of it!????
 Naomi is lucky to have you!
 Congrats!”

 Wishing I was still in the islands with my honey and my new ASTRO frames from @diffeyewear ????This company donates a pair of reading glasses to someone in need for every pair sold through their partner charity Eyes on Africa!
 Here's 25% off your next pair with my code "NAOMIEO" at diffeyewear.com <http://diffeyewear.com/> #diffeyewear #vacation